 James 2:13 tells us that MERCY TRIUMPHS OVER JUDGMENT!

 Does God’s anger last forever?
 I’m glad you asked…

 Micah 7:18 Who is a God like You, Pardoning iniquity and passing over the transgression of the remnant of His heritage?
 He does not retain His anger forever, Because He delights in mercy.

-Christians using the “God is a God of “JUSTICE” and God is a God of wrath is NOT justification of their belief in God torturing sinners in hell.
-Justice involves doing what is right and not getting even which is exactly why Christians despise the world.
+Christians using the “God is a God of “JUSTICE” and God is a God of wrath is NOT justification for the belief in God torturing sinners in hell.
+Justice involves doing what is right, not getting even, which is exactly why Christians despise the word of God.
 They hate that they had to give up the world they loved so they want God to torture sinners in hell for all eternity!
 They believe it is right and just… Unbelievable!

 David ends his sermon telling a story about a discussion he had with a pastor that was converted to universalism and he posed this question to that pastor?